What is Rust?

 Learn by Doing - Rust

-Another slow kind of combustion reaction: digestion
+Another slow kind of oxidation reaction: digestion

 A faster kind of combustion reaction: fire